YolfTypo3/SavLibraryKickstarter/Documentation/Tutorial/KickstartExtensionsForExtbaseFluid/Index.rst

 Each field can be edited, moved up or down and deleted using the icons.
 Provide a field name (name in the database), a label and a type.
-The kickstarter will generates the TCA for conventional useful types. **Do not forget to save**.
+The kickstarter will generate the TCA for conventional useful types. **Do not forget to save**.

-The final step is to generate the extension by clicking on the **Generte** button.
+The final step is to generate the extension by clicking on the ``Generate`` button.

 .. figure:: ../../Images/TutorialKickstarterGeneratingExtensionForBasicType.png

-Installing the extension
+Installing the Extension
 ========================

-Install you extension either with the extension manager or with SAV Library Kickstarer
+Install you extension either with the extension manager or with SAV Library Kickstarter

-Create a page and insert a plugin content element and select **SAV Basic Example0** in the plugin selector.
+Create a page and insert a plugin content element and select ``SAV Basic Example0`` in the plugin selector.

 .. figure:: ../../Images/TutorialKickstarterAddingPluginForBasicType.png